JHumphreys89/security_plus/domains/domain_one.md

 ##### Lightweight Directory Access Protocol (LDAP)

-* A technique used to exploit web applications which could reveal senstive information or modify information represented in the LDAP data stores.
+* A technique used to exploit web applications which could reveal sensitive information or modify information represented in the LDAP data stores.
 * It exploits a vulnerability in an application by manipulating input parameters passed to internal search, add or modify functions.
 * When an application fails to properly sanitize user input, it is possible for an attacker to modify a statement.
 * Example:
-  1. Suppose an application uses the fllowing LDAP query to authenticate a user:
+  1. Suppose an application uses the following LDAP query to authenticate a user:

   ```ldap
   (&(uid=admin)(userPassword=pass))